Jannik Pohl: Horsens

 On 30 January 2020, after returning from his loan deal, Groningen terminated his contract, meaning that he became a free agent.
 Horsens signed him on a permanent contract the same day.
 On 23 November 2021 Pohl confirmed, that he would leave Horsens at the end of the year, where his contract was expiring.

 Fram Reykjavík

 On 29 March 2022, Pohl joined Icelandic club Fram Reykjavík.

 1. FC Phönix Lübeck

-On February 4, 2025 Pohl moved to German Regionalliga Nord club 1.
+On 4 February 2025, Pohl moved to German Regionalliga Nord club 1.
 FC Phönix Lübeck.
 Just 15 days later, Pohl was diagnosed with a herniated disc in his lower back that would keep him out for 4 months, so the parties agreed to terminate the collaboration.

 Hillerød

 On 9 October 2025, Pohl joined Danish 1st Division side Hillerød on a short-term contract until the end of the year.
+Making only one appearance for the club, he left again at the end of the year.